July 21, 2017

 (B -> T) <: (A -> T)(

-Fun fact: In TypeScript prior to version 2.4, argument types were bivariant (both covariant and contravariant), which is unsound.
+Fun fact: In TypeScript, argument types are bivariant (both covariant and contravariant), which is unsound.
 Eiffel also got this wrong, making argument types covariant instead of contravariant.

 What about other types?